Every once in a while, you run into a small town that just goes beyond what you had expected; we spent the weekend in Liège Belgium with Kids.

 The Railway station in Liege is out of this world.
 When you first walk it, it is filled with shops and restaurants.
 Upstairs are the various platforms for local and regional trains.
 All of this is standard for a train station, but the architecture is incredible.
 The dome and stairways around the building, and the water features just in front of the building, are incredible.

 There are so many churches within Liege and Cathedrale Saint-Paul is incredible.
-We managed to visit 3 before they closed at 7 pm for the night.
+We managed to also visit two others before they closed at 7 pm for the night.

 This is also important to note, because traffic may have been non-existent at 8 in the morning, but there were a lot of detours due to delivery trucks getting ready for the market.